 observation until the last swimmer is accounted for following the end of the race.

 Boarding the ferry will require ascending 5-6 feet up a ladder.
-Lifeguards and other
+A tether and hoist may be

 Following a final head count reconciliation with the official timer at the finish line,

 swimmers aboard the ferry will be returned to Star Line Ferry dock #2.
 If applicable,

 swimmers aboard support boats will be taken to the St. Ignace Marina.
 Shuttle service to

 the Bridge View Park finish line or to parked vehicles will be provided for swimmers

 without vehicles parked in the vicinity or without arrangements for pick-up.